 General Description of the Program

-To apply for the LRAP, applicants must submit the LRAP Application and all supporting material (see Program Information) by mail to: Attn: LRAP, St. Thomas University School of Law, Office for Career Development, 16401 NW 37th Ave., Miami Gardens, FL 33054.
-The application and all supporting material must be received by May 31st each year in order to be considered for the next award year.
+To apply for the LRAP, applicants must submit the LRAP Application and all supporting material (see Program Information) by mail to: Attn: LRAP, St. Thomas University Benjamin L. Crump College of Law, Office for Career Development, 16401 NW 37th Ave., Miami Gardens, FL 33054.
+The application and all supporting material must be received by July 28, 2023 each year in order to be considered for the next award year.

-The award year is the 12-month period following July 1st of each year.
-The recipients are determined by a selection committee and the awards are renewable annually.
-Awards will be announced in late June each year.
-Awards will be disbursed in two payments.
+For the academic year of 2023-24, the award year opens June 30, 2023, and closes July 28, 2023.
+The recipients are determined by a selection committee and the awards are renewable annually for a 12-month period.
+Awards will be announced in September 2023.
+Awards will be disbursed in two payments, in September 2023 and March 2024.
 Each disbursement will be contingent on the applicant’s continued ability to qualify for the award.
 Individual award amounts will vary and may not exceed $5,000 per year.

 For more information and any questions, please contact the Office for Career Development.